Danilo Türk: Early life

 Türk was born in a lower-middle-class family in Maribor, Slovenia (then part of the Federal People's Republic of Yugoslavia).
 He attended Maribor Grammar School No. 2 (II. gimnazija Maribor).
-In 1971 he enrolled at the University of Ljubljana, where he studied law.
+In 1971, he enrolled at the University of Ljubljana, where he studied law.
 After graduation (1975) he served as the secretary of the commission for minority and expatriate affairs at the Socialist Alliance of Working People (SZDL), an organisation sponsored by the League of Communists of Yugoslavia.
 In December 1979 he became the chairman of that commission and a member of the executive committee of the SZDL.
 At the same time he continued his studies.
-He obtained an MA with a thesis on minority rights from the University of Belgrade's Law School.
-In 1978, he became a teaching assistant at the Faculty of Law in Ljubljana.
+He obtained an MA with a thesis on minority rights from the University of Belgrade's Law School in 1978, and then became a teaching assistant at the Faculty of Law in Ljubljana.
 In 1982, he obtained his PhD with a dissertation on the principle of non-intervention in international law at the University in Ljubljana and received a full-time job as an assistant professor at the University in Ljubljana's Faculty of Law.
 In 1983, he became the director of the University of Ljubljana's Institute for International Law.
 In the following years, he worked on human and minority rights.
 In the mid-1980s, he collaborated with Amnesty International to report on human rights issues in Yugoslavia.

 Between 1986 and 1992, he served in a personal capacity as a member the UN Sub-Commission on Prevention of Discrimination and Protection of Minorities and was the UN Special Rapporteur on the Realization of Economic, Social and Cultural Rights.
 Together with Louis Joinet (France), he was also the UN Special Rapporteur on Freedom of Expression.
 In 1987 he initiated the establishment of the Council for Human Rights in Slovenia and served until 1992 as the council’s vice-chairman.
 In 1990/91 he coauthored the human rights chapter in Slovenia's constitution.